smartcommunitylab/AAC-Org/server/README.md

 **Sample request URL**: `http://localhost:7979/api/organizations/1/members?username=john`

 ### Add a user to an organization
 Grants a user the roles listed in the request body.
 All roles they previously had within the organization, but that are not present in this new configuration, will be removed.
 The user will be added to the organization, in case they were previously not registered.
 This means that AAC must have a user with this username, otherwise an error will occur.
-The response will also contain the `id` of the member within the organization.
+The response will also contain the `id` of the member within the organization.\
+It is also possible, for administrators only, to grant/revoke the status of owner of the organization through this API.

-**Requirements**: must have administrator privileges, or be owner of the organization\
+**Requirements**: must have administrator privileges, or be owner of the organization (cannot grant/revoke owner status)\
 **End-point**: /api/organizations/<organization_id>/members\
 **Method**: POST\
 **Body**: JSON object containing the user’s name and the roles they should have: